nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 }
 ```

-> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can list deployment runtimes.
+> If your account is a member of the GitLab group and has read permission to the `default.project` repository, you can list deployment runtimes.

 ## View Deployment-Runtime Details (API)

-### Compose Deployment-Runtime Details Request
+### Compose View Deployment-Runtime Details Request

 Compose an API request example by API definition `Deploymentruntime_GetDeploymentRuntime` and add the access token as a request header.